rails/rails/guides/source/action_controller_overview.md

 ### Parameters Filtering

-You can filter out sensitive request parameters from your log files by appending them to `config.filter_parameters` in the application configuration.
+You can filter out sensitive request parameters from your log files by appending them to [`config.filter_parameters`][] in the application configuration.
 These parameters will be marked [FILTERED] in the log.

 ```ruby
 config.filter_parameters << :password
 ```

 NOTE: Provided parameters will be filtered out by partial matching regular expression.
-Rails adds default `:password` in the appropriate initializer (`initializers/filter_parameter_logging.rb`) and cares about typical application parameters `password` and `password_confirmation`.
+Rails adds a list of default filters, including `:passw`, `:secret`, and `:token`, in the appropriate initializer (`initializers/filter_parameter_logging.rb`) to handle typical application parameters like `password`, `password_confirmation` and `my_token`.

+[`config.filter_parameters`]: configuring.html#config-filter-parameters

 ### Redirects Filtering